Advice after your nerve block for surgery

 These rules cover food from:

-Smoked fish, cooked meats or poultry, cured meats, pâté, pre-packed sandwiches, prepared salads, soft blue veined cheeses, mould – ripened cheeses, cooked shellfish, some cut fruit, including melon.
+Smoked fish, cooked meats or poultry, cured meats, pâté, pre-packed sandwiches, prepared salads, soft blue-veined cheeses, mould-ripened cheeses, cooked shellfish, and some cut fruit, including melon.

 Responsibility

-You will be asked to sign a form to confirm you understand the risks and guidance.
-Speak with the Nurse in charge.
+You may be asked to sign a declaration confirming that you understand the associated risks and the guidance provided.
+Please speak with the nurse in charge for further information.

-The Trust cannot be held responsible if someone becomes unwell from food or drink brought in from outside.
+The Trust cannot accept responsibility if a person becomes unwell as a result of consuming food or drink brought in from outside the hospital.

 Food and snack options available in the hospital

-We offer a wide range of safe, nutritious meals, drinks and snacks every day.
+A range of safe, nutritious meals, drinks and snacks is available each day.

-• includes allergen free, texture-modified and finger food menu options.
+- supports medical, cultural and personal dietary needs. includes allergen-free, texture-modified and finger food menu options.

 About this information